2KAbhishek/markit.nvim/README.md

 markit.nvim supports up to 10 bookmark groups (0-9), each with its own optional sign text and virtual text annotations.

-### Commands

-markit.nvim defines the following commands:

-- `:MarksToggleSigns[ buffer]` Toggle signs globally.
-Also accepts an optional buffer number to toggle signs for that buffer only.

-- `:MarksListBuf` Open picker with all marks in the current buffer.

-- `:MarksListGlobal` Open picker with all global marks in open buffers.

-- `:MarksListAll` Open picker with all marks in all open buffers.

-- `:BookmarksList [group_number]` Open picker with bookmarks.
-If group_number is provided, shows only that group's bookmarks, otherwise shows all bookmarks.

-- `:BookmarksListAll` Open picker with all bookmarks, across all groups.

-There are also corresponding commands for those who prefer the quickfix list:

-- `:MarksQFListBuf`
-- `:MarksQFListGlobal`
-- `:MarksQFListAll`
-- `:BookmarksQFList group_number`
-- `:BookmarksQFListAll`

 ### Highlights

 markit.nvim defines the following highlight groups: